xorhex/BinYars/README.md

 - Oracle of Order (Scan + Sort)

   - **WARNING**: *This will reorganize the Binary Ninja Project folder structure and files, proceed with caution!*

+  - **DISCLAIMER**: *This will open each bndb file to get the corrisponding project binary id.
+The bndb files are loaded with `update_analysis_and_wait` set to `false`.
+According to Vector35, this will _not_ modify any analysis but it may trigger a schema version update.
+All that said, I use this feature all of the time, but be aware that it may modify the bndb file.*

   - Runs all of the compiled rules against all of the files in a project and then sorts them into folders based upon the metadata in the rule.
 Also makes the scan data available in the file's project description.